How do you buy a house?

 {{cta}}

-Step 1: Assess your finances
+Step 1: Mapping finances

-Step 2: Begin the search
+Step 2: Start the search

 Step 3: Viewing and determining value